zuozhenggh/learning-library/developer-library/visual-builder/studio/create-web-app/provision/provision.md

       c.
 Select the IAM user type, then enter `vbstudiouser` as the Name, add a description (for example, `User to access VBStudioCompartment`), and optionally, an email.
 Click **Create**.
       ![](./images/oci_users_create_details.png)

-4. On your computer, generate a private-public key pair in the PEM format.
+3. On your computer, generate a private-public key pair in the PEM format:

     a.
 In the Console header, click the Cloud Shell icon.
 Note that the OCI CLI running in the Cloud Shell will execute commands against the region selected in the Console's Region selection menu when the Cloud Shell was started.
     ![](./images/oci_api_key_shell.png)